-- That Council resolves that Bylaw No. 2932 attached as Appendix 'A' to Staff Report DEV-18-050, which would amend Official Community Plan Bylaw, 2018, No. 2922 by adding a new section to 'Section 5 Housing and Residential Land Use', changing Schedule 'A' being the 'Present Land Use Designations' map, Schedule 'B' being the 'Proposed Land Use Designations' map, thereby changing the designation of 1379 Esquimalt Road / 520 Foster Street, [PID 024-848-905; Lot A (DD EP75276), Suburban Lot 27, Esquimalt District, Plan 5092] shown cross-hatched on Schedule 'A', from 'Institutional' to 'St. Peter and St. Paul's' be considered for first and second reading; and - That Council resolves that Bylaw No. 2933 attached as Appendix 'B' to Staff Report DEV-18-050, which would amend Zoning Bylaw, 1992, No. 2050 by changing Comprehensive Development District No. 23 [CD No. 23] (the existing zoning designation) of 1379 Esquimalt Road / 520 Foster Street, [PID 024-848-905; Lot A (DD EP75276), Suburban Lot 27, Esquimalt District, Plan 5092] shown cross-hatched on Schedule 'A', to accommodate a new ministry centre with twenty-four (24) residential units above, be considered for first and second reading; and - That Council resolves that Housing Agreement (1379 Esquimalt Road/ 520 Foster Street) Bylaw, 2018, No. 2935, attached as Appendix 'C' to Staff Report DEV-18-050, for 1379 Esquimalt Road / 520 Foster Street, [PID 024-848-905; Lot A (DD EP75276), Suburban Lot 27, Esquimalt District, Plan 5092], be considered for first, second, and third readings; and - 4.
-That Council authorizes the Corporate Officer to schedule a public hearing for Official Community Plan Bylaw, 2018, No. 2922, Amendment Bylaw, 2018, No. 2932 and Zoning Bylaw.
-1992, No. 2050, Amendment Bylaw No. 2933, and to advertise for same in the local newspaper.
+1. That Council, upon considering comments made at the Public Hearing, resolves that Bylaw No. 2932 attached as Appendix 'A' of Staff Report DEV-18-050, which would amend Official Community Plan Bylaw, 2018, No. 2922 by adding a new section to 'Section 5.
+Housing and Residential Land Use', changing Schedule 'A' being the 'Present Land Use Designations' map, Schedule 'B' being the 'Proposed Land Use Designations' map, thereby changing the designation of 1379 Esquimalt Road / 520 Foster Street, [PID 024-848-905; Lot A (DD EP75276), Suburban Lot 27, Esquimalt District, Plan

+5092] shown cross-hatched on Schedule 'A', from 'Institutional' to 'St. Peter and St. Paul's' be considered for third reading; and

+2. That Council, upon considering comments made at the Public Hearing, resolves that Bylaw No. 2933 attached as Appendix 'B' of Staff Report DEV-18-050, which would amend Zoning Bylaw, 1992, No. 2050 by changing Comprehensive Development District No. 23 [CD No. 23] (the existing zoning designation) of 1379 Esquimalt Road / 520 Foster Street, [PID 024-848-905; Lot A (DD EP75276), Suburban Lot 27, Esquimalt District, Plan 5092] shown cross-hatched on Schedule 'A', to accommodated a new ministry centre with twenty-four (24) residential units above be considered for third reading; and

+3. As the owner wishes to assure Council that no building or subdivision of the lot will occur until the form and character of the new building is approved by Council in a future Section 219 covenant, the applicant has voluntarily agreed to register a Section 219 covenant on the title of 1379 Esquimalt Road / 520 Foster Street in favour of the Township of Esquimalt.

+That, Council direct staff to coordinate with the property owner to ensure a Section 219 covenant restricting building and subdivision [Appendix 'C'] is registered against the property title prior to returning Amendment Bylaw's No. 2932 and 2933 to Council for consideration of adoption.

+4. That Council direct staff to coordinate with the property owner to ensure that the development permit currently registered on title is discharged prior to adoption.